soumak77/firebase-mock/API.md

 Flushes the queue of deferred data and authentication operations.
 If a `delay` is passed, the flush operation will be triggered after the specified number of milliseconds.

 In MockFirebase, data operations can be executed synchronously.
 When calling any Firebase API method that reads or writes data (e.g. `set(data)` or `on('value')`), MockFirebase will queue the operation.
 You can call multiple data methods in a row before flushing.
 MockFirebase will execute them in the order they were called when `flush` is called.
+If you trigger an operation inside of another (e.g. writing data somewhere when you detect a data change using `on`), all changes will be performed during the same `flush`.

 `flush` will throw an exception if the queue of deferred operations is empty.